Brucelee352/jooble_scraper/README.md

 1. To get started, clone the repository.
 2. Open MS Powershell, Git Bash or the windows command line; run them as administrator.
 3. Make sure the directory is set to your project folder using ```cd path/to/the/project/folder```.
 4. Run ```pip install -r requirements.txt```.
-This will install the needed libraries into your virtual environment, requirements.txt in included within the repository.
+This will install the needed libraries into your virtual environment, requirements.txt is included within the repository.
 5. Edit/rename the 'example.env' file with the key that you'll need to obtain here: https://jooble.org/api/about.
 6. Make sure the paths match to where that .env file is in the source code.